Tox-Mod/Tox-Mod-Docs/docs/api/cases.md

 ---
-id: cases
+id: case
-title: User Cases
+title: Case
-sidebar_label: Cases
+sidebar_label: Case
 description: Information about seeing a User Infraction based on the Infraction ID.
 ---